 Enhanced Concrete Scanning Prevents Potential Mishap

-The client, a subcontractor involved in a commercial renovation project in a local strip mall, required precise scanning services for trenching prior to plumbing work.
-The client’s drawings indicated that the concrete slab was slab-on-grade, which typically supports lighter loads and does not require additional reinforcement.
-Based on this assumption, trenches were planned to accommodate plumbing installations.
-However, a suspended slab was mistakenly scanned, a discrepancy that could have had serious implications for the project.
+The client, a subcontractor on a commercial renovation at a local strip mall, required accurate scanning for trenching ahead of plumbing work.
+The client drawings indicated that the slab was slab-on-grade, typically designed for lighter loads without additional reinforcement.
+Based on this assumption, trenches were planned accordingly.
+However, during the scanning process, it was discovered that the slab was actually suspended, a critical oversight that could have had significant project implications.

 The Challenge: